rogerdahl/font-to-c/README.md

 ![Text Sample](https://github.com/rogerdahl/font-to-c/blob/master/draw_text_sample.png)

 font2c is a small Python script that generates C code for TrueType, OpenType and other fonts supported by FreeType.
-The code can be compiled directly and linked into C programs to enable them to draw text without any external libraries.
-Example C code for using the generated code to draw text is also included.
+The generated code can be compiled directly and linked into C programs to enable them to draw text without any external libraries.
+Example C code for using the generated code to draw text is included.
 This is mainly intended for use in embedded systems.

 There are many of these generators around, but I didn't find one that met my three requirements: